NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

       ]
   }

-The following StorageClass definitions refer to the above virtual storage pools.
+The following StorageClass definitions refer to the above Virtual Storage Pools.
 Using the ``parameters.selector`` field, each StorageClass calls out which virtual pool(s) may be used to host a volume.
 The volume will have the aspects defined in the chosen virtual pool.

-The first StorageClass (``solidfire-gold-four``) will map to the first virtual storage pool.
-This is the only pool offering offering gold performance with a ``Volume Type QoS`` of Gold.
+The first StorageClass (``solidfire-gold-four``) will map to the first Virtual Storage Pool.
+This is the only pool offering gold performance with a ``Volume Type QoS`` of Gold.
 The last StorageClass (``solidfire-silver``) calls out any storage pool which offers a silver performance.
-Trident will decide which virtual storage pool is selected and will ensure the storage requirement is met.
+Trident will decide which Virtual Storage Pool is selected and will ensure the storage requirement is met.

 .. code-block:: yaml